Too Much of a Good Thing

 Don’t freak, there’s still puhhhlenty of fat from the nuts and seeds.

-Lighter also means it’s great add in to the DINOSAUR CEREAL I’m going to share Wednesday.
+Lighter also means it’s great to add to the DINOSAUR CEREAL I’m going to share Wednesday.

 Or a fantastic topping for yogurt or low carb ice cream or whatever.